MatthewYong/twufo/README.md

 - All written text in the website is entirely written by myself.

 ### Media
-- All photos & icons for this project are used from:
+- All photos for this project are used from:
     - Unsplash.com
-    - Fontawesome.com

 ### Source of codes
 The following codes were inspired or taken for:
-- [Idea](https://www.youtube.com/watch?v=n_ec3eowFLQ&t=2706s): How to start coding a memory game in JavaScript
+- [The beginning](https://www.youtube.com/watch?v=n_ec3eowFLQ&t=2706s): How to start coding a memory game in JavaScript

 - [Adding a delay between flashing icons](https://www.geeksforgeeks.org/how-to-add-a-delay-in-a-javascript-loop/): Idea used in file game.js on code line 60